prof-tallman/codepuzzles/cybersecurity/prime_numbers/README.md

 4. ***1337 H@cker***: Modify the command line to take two arguments, $m$ and $n$.
 Find all of the prime numbers between $m$ and $n$ and randomly print one of them.
 If there are no primes, print the largest prime that is less than $m$
 5. ***BONUS***: Replace the code for the Sieve of Eratosthenes with the faster Sieve of Atkin.

+## AI Restrictions ##
+Students are allowed to use AI LLMs such as ChatGPT to lookup basic features and examples of the programming language.
+For example, a student might ask AI for the modulus operator in a certain language.
+For most languages, the AI should respond that the modules operator is the percent sign (`%`) and can be used as shown: `modulus = number % divisor`.

+However, students are prohibited from giving the AI with any information about the project.
+If the AI guesses the context of the assignment and provides sample code, please try to ignore this information.
+Basically, studnets may use AI as a nice interface to the official documentation but may not use AI to write any of the project.

 ## Constraints ##
 None.